EL246/package_tree/README.md

 # Design Rationale

+The system is composed of a server class which processes connections by creating a new thread for each and adding it to a threadpool.
+The ClientHandler processes the messages sent by a client.
+The client messages are processed by the MessageHandler which parses the messages (MessageParser.parse()) and returns a Command by passing the parsed message to a CommandCreator.
+Once the message is handled, the Command.execute() method is called which updates the PackageIndexer and returns a boolean signifying whether the command succeeded.
+PackageIndexer access is controlled by a read-write lock to ensure consistency and thread-safety.
+Finally, a response is returned to the client.

 #### Server
 The server opens a socket on port 8080 and accepts client connections.
 A new thread is created for each client connection, and managed by a thread pool.
-A fixed thread pool was chosen to save resources if the server becomes heavily loaded by limiting the number of threads and submitting excessive threads to a queue.
+A fixed thread pool limits was chosen to save resources if the server becomes heavily loaded, although it is not necessary for 100 or less threads.
+The thread pool limits the number of threads and submits excess requests to a queue.
 This can be adjusted based on expected server demand.

 #### ClientHandler
 The ClientHandler reads messages received from the the new connection socket returned from Server.accept(), on a dedicated thread.